lucienshawls/Free-Cloud-Compute/README.md

    2. Go to [lucktu/n2n](https://github.com/lucktu/n2n) to download the compiled binary programs of edge.
    3. Change directory to where edge is located, and start edge on your own computer with the following command:
       ```shell
-      ./egde -c <N2N_COMMUNITY> -l <N2N_SUPERNODE_HOST>:<N2N_SERVER_PORT> -a <local intranet ip> -k <N2N_KEY> -A3
+      ./egde -c <N2N_COMMUNITY> -l <N2N_SUPERNODE_HOST>:<N2N_SERVER_PORT> -a <LOCAL_INTRANET_IP> -k <N2N_KEY> -A3
       ```
-      Please replace variables (surrounded with <>) with corresponding values.
+      Please replace variables (surrounded with <>) with corresponding values and remove brackets.
-### Use frp
+### Use FRP
-frp has two elements: frpc (client) that runs on the instance and frps (server) that runs on a server with a public ip address.
+FRP has two elements: FRPC (client) that runs on the instance and FRPS (server) that runs on a server with a public ip address.

-When you access a certain port on the computer running frps, the data is then routed to a certain port of the computer that runs frpc.
+When you access a certain port on the computer running FRPS, the data is then routed to a certain port of the computer that runs FRPC.

 Fortunately, you will not need to run anything on your own computer.

 Unfortunately, you will have to assign different ports for every service on the instance.
 But do not worry, this repository has done everything.

 **You will need...**
-1. A server that runs frps.
-It would be better when the version of frps is above or equal to `v0.44.0`.
+1. A server that runs FRPS.
+It would be better when the version of FRPS is above or equal to `v0.44.0`.

 *Notice: a token for authentication is mandatory for security reasons.
-Please make sure that the frps needs a token.*
+Please make sure that the FRPS needs a token.*

 **What you should do before connecting to the instances:**
-1. Set up frp info and token.
+1. Set up FRP info and token.
 Add the following GitHub Actions repository secrets:
-    - `FRP_SERVER_ADDR`: the server host or address of frps.
+    - `FRP_SERVER_ADDR`: the server host or address of FRPS.
-    - `FRP_SERVER_PORT`: the server port of frps for connections with frpc
+    - `FRP_SERVER_PORT`: the server port of FRPS for connections with FRPC
-    - `FRP_TOKEN`: token for authentication (specified in the config file of frps).
+    - `FRP_TOKEN`: token for authentication (specified in the config file of FRPS).
 ### Other preparations
 - Personal SSH public key
   You can add persoanl SSH public keys to the instances so that you may use public key to authorize SSH login.